ibm-cloud-docs/loadbalancer-service/reliability-guide.md

 ## What you'll accomplish
 {: #what-you-ll-accomplish-2}

-In this Step-by-Step guide you will learn how to configure the service.
+In this Step-by-Step guide you will learn how to create and configure a new load balancer service.

-For information on ordering a Cloud Load Balancer, refer to [Getting Started](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-getting-started).
-{: note}

 Task  | Description
 ------------- | -------------
-[Configure Basic Parameters](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-configuring-ibm-cloud-load-balancer-parameters) | Configure your Load Balancer.
-[Identify your application resources](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-identifying-your-application-server-resources) | Identify the your application's resources, such as origin pools and health check mechanisms.
-[Review and order your load balancer](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-review-and-place-your-order) | Review the contents of your order before placing it.
+[Select the service and configure basic parameters](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-configuring-ibm-cloud-load-balancer-basic-parameters) | Configure basic parameters, such as the name, description, and type of your load balancer.
+[Configure load balancing parameters and place order](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-configure-load-balancing-parameters-and-place-order) | Configure protocols, healthchecks, and backend servers.
-[Monitor and manage your service](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-monitoring-and-managing-your-service) | Edit your configuration and monitor your service performance.
+[Monitor and manage your load balancer](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-monitoring-and-managing-your-service) | Edit your configuration and monitor your load balancer performance.